evhub/rabbit/README.md

 f(x,y) = 2(x+y)		# A function definition
 ```

 You might notice that at the point when a is defined x has not yet been defined, and yet a is told that it needs to have one greater than the value of x.
 Not only will this construction not raise an error in Rabbit, Rabbit won't even known until you do something with a.
 That's because Rabbit uses lazy evaluation.
 By default, when you define a variable, Rabbit will simply store the string of characters you typed in and not actually do anything with it until you try to use it somewhere else.
-This can be very useful when wanting one variable (a) to reflect the possibly changing value of another variable (x).

 It is, however, possible to circumvent lazy evaluation and force Rabbit to figure out what the value is and calculate it then and there.
 This can't be used with functions, however, because that wouldn't make sense: Rabbit can't calculate them yet no matter what because they haven't been supplied with arguments.
 The syntax for circumventing lazy evaluation is very simple:
 ```